 Management and organisation

-The day-to-day management of VIVE is carried out by a team of nine managers led by Lotte Jensen, CEO.
+The day-to-day management of VIVE is carried out by a team of seven managers led by Lotte Jensen, CEO.

 VIVE’s day-to-day management: